cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Systemic Biases in Sign Language AI Research A Deaf-Led Call to Reevaluate Research Agendas (2024)](https://arxiv.org/abs/2403.02563)

-Recent survey, looks at like 100+, including modeling decisions, and all of them are themselves Deaf.
+Recent survey, looks at like 100+, including modeling decisions, and all of the writers are themselves Deaf.
 Interesting.
 I've seen it described by a quite respected SL researcher as a "must-read", and I think they're right.

 Things I learned:

 * Basically the communication barriers may not be what one might think, lots of oversimplification/overstating going on
   * "deaf people use sign language" is oversimplified, it's way more complicated.
 Many times it's deliberately not given as an option/suppressed, and people often use a mix, and other complexities.
-  * Lots of people know both kinds
+  * Lots of people know both a sign language and a spoken language.
+Basically it's not homogenous.
   * Maybe people don't need the technosolutions, they've got their own strategies already, don't overinflate the importance of the tech.
-* Dataset misalignment with, llike, real life
+* Dataset misalignment with, like, real life
   * Interpreters only for example.
 They might not sign the same way.
   * Lots of details on who and how are glossed over in dataset creation
-  * IRL, the "born deaf, only communicate with other deaf people" situation is super rare,  often you get "born to hearing families, signing specifically discouraged, learned it way later"
+  * IRL, the "born deaf, only communicate with other deaf people" situation is super rare, often you get "born to hearing families, signing specifically discouraged, learned it way later".
   * IRL there's so much variation, but datasets for ML simplify.
 Clean Data/annotations in conflict with IRL conditions
 * labels lacking linguistic foundation
   * glosses without thinking about it
-  * Present (gift) or Present (time) given the same gloss in one, different in another
+  * Present (gift) or Present (time) given the same gloss in one paper, different in another paper.
+Inconsistencies.
-  * glosses are not a translation!
+  * Glosses are not a translation!
+Some people treat it that way.
   * What glossing system was even used?
+Not always explained.
-  * Subtitles often have quality issues
+  * Subtitles often have quality issues, and that's not addressed.
   * It's NLP!
 Not just Computer Vision!
+So techniques that act like it's purely CV run into issues there.
 * Modeling decisions
   * various issues with pose estimation
   * various issues with pretraining on non-sign datasets SLP Open Problems and Questions